-What is the Ariba Network?
+What is the SAP Business Network (formerly known as the Ariba Network)?
 It’s a fully digital marketplace where buyers and suppliers connect, communicate, collaborate, and transact business.
 There are separate areas for buyers and suppliers.

 Why does my customer want me on the Ariba Network?
 Ariba’s automated procurement solutions give companies a lot of visibility into their spend and the procurement processes.
 However, full transparency relies on their suppliers also using the network to transact business, so that the system can collect that information and generate reports to offer that visibility.
 This is called supplier integration.

 What’s the advantage for my company?
 Being a part of the Ariba Network, which is becoming a required platform for many companies, can help you, as a supplier, stand out and gain more business because your offerings become more accessible to more potential buyers.
 In addition, being flexible and supportive of your customer’s goals for automation can strengthen that partnership.